The Future of Artificial Intelligence in Vietnam: An overview

 AI is assisting healthcare workers in identifying individuals who are at risk of developing certain disorders, letting them intervene early and avoid more serious problems from arising.
 This not only improves patient outcomes but also alleviates the pressure on healthcare providers, who are frequently overburdened and understaffed.

-Benefits of Artificial Intelligence in Vietnam for the agriculture
+Benefits of Artificial Intelligence in Vietnam for agriculture

 Vietnam’s Artificial Intelligence will have a significant impact on agriculture.
 Food security is a serious worry in a country with a population approaching 100 million people and a rapidly increasing middle class.
 Vietnam is one of the world’s major agricultural producers, and artificial intelligence can help enhance crop efficiency and productivity.
 Precision agriculture is the application of technology artificial intelligence, to enhance crop yields through precise monitoring, analysis, and agricultural management.
 Already, collaborative ventures like the Viet-Uc Group and AquaEasy are assisting thousands of small shrimp farmers in increasing productivity.
 AI-powered solutions are assisting farmers in optimizing yields, growing seasons, fertilizer use, and much more.